Kandatsu Station: Lines

 Kandatsu Station is served by the Jōban Line, and is located 69.9 km from the official starting point of the line at Nippori Station.

 Station layout

-The station consists of one side platform and one island platform, connected to the station building by a footbridge.
-The station is staffed.
-Two local trains stop approximately every hour during the day.
+The station consists of a one side platform and a one island platform, connected to the station building by a footbridge.
+The station is staffed and two local trains stop approximately every hour during the day.

 Platforms

 History

 Kandatsu Station was opened on 4 November 1895.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.